 Beregond helped him to stand, then walked in attendance.
 Boromir took an unexpected turn and they were on top of the encircling wall, looking down at the lower circles.
 "Something I saw," he explained.
 "Something we've seen these long years, and with sorrow.
 The empty houses will be filled now.
 There are many families that stayed, brave soldier's widows and children who deserve better houses higher up."

 At the feast that evening Boromir was not at his place and this was much noted.
 But, midway, he entered with Beregond.
-There was a whispered conversation with the King, who called over another guard who then left with Beregond as Boromir sat.
+No one at the lower tables had seen their entrance, but there was soon a nervous buzz of conversation and everyone looked.
+Boromir spoke to the king, and neither seemed upset.
+Elassar waved a second guard who then left with Beregond as Boromir sat.
 Later, there was more low consultation.
-The absence then was not an insult or Boromir too upset to attend, but rather the King’s business.
+The absence then was not an insult or Boromir too upset to attend, but rather the King's business.
 A sense of approval worked its way down the hall, and smiles were broader.

 Boromir sat in his place to Aragorn's left; the chair had been sitting empty.
 Pippin in the seat next gave greeting, and they exchanged a few comments concerning nothing in particular, then Boromir remembered his puzzlement earlier in the day, and asked for an explanation of the puzzling conversation between the King and Frodo, after the coronation, and the fragment of the odd song he had heard.

 Pippin laughed, once he understood what Boromir was speaking of.
 Boromir, now rested, had a full recitation of the poem, and some more stories about Bilbo and Pippin's adventures before the Council, and Faramir joining the quest.
 "We were all scared, though worse came later," he said.
 "Even so, Strider did what he could to keep our spirits up ... " His voice trailed off and his face looked suddenly upset.